Here2ServeU/worklogapp-maven/README.md

 ## Prerequisites

-- Install Maven on your local Machine.
+- Install Maven on your local Machine: https://maven.apache.org/.
-- Install Java on your local Machine.
+- Install Java on your local Machine: https://www.oracle.com/java/technologies/downloads/.
-- Install Visual Studio Code if you want since that's what I am using in this demo.
+- Install Visual Studio Code if you want since that's what I use in this demo: https://code.visualstudio.com/download.

 ## Steps